 Sec.
-7. CSE for Out-of-School Adolescents and those with Special Concerns. - The Council, the local ISDN, and the Local Government Units (LGUs) shall collaborate to intensify and institutionalize interactive learning methodologies for CSE among out-of-school adolescents in the communities and workplaces as well as unsuitably housed youth.
-Provided, that the needs of indigenous, working persons-with-disabilities, and adolescents in social institutions are considered in the design and promotion of sexuality education among adolescents.
+7. CSE for Out-of-School Adolescents and those with Special Concerns. - The Council, the local ISDN, and the local government units (LGUs) shall collaborate to intensify and institutionalize interactive learning methodologies for CSE among out-of-school adolescents in the communities and workplaces as well as unsuitably housed youth: Provided, That the needs of indigenous, working persons with disabilities, and adolescents in social institutions are considered in the design and promotion of sexuality education among adolescents.

-Delivery of CSE in a non-formal education setting shall be ensured by DEPED through their Alternative Learning System.
+Delivery of CSE in a non-formal education setting shall be ensured by DepEd through their Alternative Learning System.
 Community youth leaders, through the SK, TFYD, or LYDC shall invest in a concentrated effort in reaching these groups and encourage peer to peer counseling.
-Volunteer groups and interested CSOs and NGOs shall be recognized for supplemental support to the local ISDNs.
+Volunteer groups and interested CSOs and NGOs should be recognized for supplemental support to the local ISDNs.